EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

 In this step, you will review the records in the `carts` and `cart_items` tables that were created from executing the applications in the previous step:

-1. Run the following command in the terminal to start postgres cli:
+1. Run the following command in the terminal to start Postgres CLI:

    ```sh
    docker exec -it postgres psql -U postgres
    ```

-   You will a message, like below, printed in the termnal:
+   You will receive a message, like below, printed in the terminal:

    ```
    psql (16.8 (Debian 16.8-1.pgdg120+1))